ACME-Corp-Demo/spectral-github-bot-demo/README.md

-This is a sample repository to demonstrate Spectral Github bot
+This is a sample repository to demonstrate Spectral Github bot.